miloszmisiek/ci-pp4-one_team/README.md

 You can fork a repository to create a copy of the repository and make changes without affecting the upstream repository.
 ## Clone a repository
-In GitHub, you have the option to create a local copy (clone) of your repository on your device hard drive.
+In GitHub, you have the option to create a local copy (clone) of your repository on your device's hard drive.
 The steps are as follows:
 1. On GitHub.com navigate to the repository page.
 2. Locate the *Code* tab and click on it.
 3. In the expanded window, click the two squares icon to copy the HTTPS link of the repository.